-D. Phased Employment 404

-E. Post-Retirement Health Benefits
+E. Post-Retirement Health Benefits 404

 PART FIVE - THE ADMINISTRATION 501

 I. THE PRESIDENT 501

-A. The Office of the President
+A. The Office of the President 501

 B. President's Cabinet

 II.
-THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND TREASURER
+THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND TREASURER 501

 III.
-THE VICE PRESIDENT FOR ADVANCEMENT
+THE VICE PRESIDENT FOR ADVANCEMENT 502

 IV.
 THE DEAN OF THE FACULTY/VICE PRESIDENT FOR ACADEMIC AFFAIRS

 A. The Office of the Dean of the Faculty/Vice President of Academic Affairs

 B. Academic Staff

 C. The Associate Dean of the Faculty (diversity and faculty affairs)

 D. The Associate Dean of the Faculty (infrastructure and faculty affairs)

 E. The Associate Dean of the Faculty (student academic affairs)

 VI.
 THE DEAN OF STUDENTS AND VICE PRESIDENT FOR STUDENT AFFAIRS

 VII.
 THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID

 VIII.
 THE VICE PRESIDENT FOR MARKETING AND COMMUNICATIONS

 IX.
 VICE PRESIDENT FOR STRATEGIC PLANNING AND INSTITUTIONAL DIVERSITY

 X. REVIEW OF SENIOR ADMINISTRATIVE OFFICERS

-PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMENT: POLIC PROCEDURES
+PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMENT: POLIC

+PROCEDURES 601

-I. INTRODUCTION
+I. INTRODUCTION 601

 II.
-ACADEMIC FREEDOM
+ACADEMIC FREEDOM 601

 III.
-SUMMARY STATEMENTS OF POLICY
+SUMMARY STATEMENTS OF POLICY 602

 A. Policy on Equal Employment Opportunity

 B. Policy on Diversity

 C. Policies on Accessibility and Accommodations

 D. Policy on Anti-Harassment

 E. Policy on Retaliation

 F. Policy on Consensual Sexual Relationships Involving Students

-1. Policy on Consensual Sexual Relationships with Current Students
+Policy on Consensual Sexual Relationships with Current Students

-2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Authority over the Student 604
+2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Authority of over the Student

+C. Dell'an an Malana Amelinat Wassan Art (MWA)

 G. Policy on Violence Against Women Act (VAWA)

 IV.
 REVIEW AND LIABILITY

 A. Policy Review

 B. Employees' Liability for Violations of these Policies

 V. PROCEDURES REGARDING EQUAL EMPLOYMENT OPPORTUNITY AND DIVERSITY

-А. Scope
+A. Scope

 1. Educational Environment

-2. Employment Environment 605
+2. Employment Environment

-B. Administration: Roles and Responsibilities 606
+B. Administration: Roles and Responsibilities

 VI.
 ANTI-HARASSMENT POLICY

-A. Harassment Defined 607
+A. Harassment Defined

-B. Sexual Harassment Defined 608
+B. Sexual Harassment Defined

-C. Third-Party Harassment 609
+C. Third-Party Harassment

 VII.
-PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION AGAI NST FACULTY
+PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION AGAI

 MEMBERS

 A. Definition of Terms

 B. Reporting Suspected Harassment and Discrimination

-C. Informal Complaint Resolution 613
+C. Informal Complaint Resolution

 D. Formal Complaint Procedures 614

 E. Advisory Panel (AP) 614

 F. Investigation 615

 G. Legal Review 615

 H. Administrative Review 615

 I. Disposition of Complaint 616

 J. Outcomes 616

 K. Appeals 616

-L. Legal Protections and External Remedies 616
+L. Legal Protections and External Remedies

 VIII.
 ADDITIONAL EXPECTATIONS 618

 A. Cooperation with Investigations and Hearings 618

 B. Extension of Time Periods 618

-C. Retaliatory Actions
+C. Retaliatory Actions 618

-D. False Allegations 618
+D. False Allegations 619

-E. For Additional Information or Assistance
+E. For Additional Information or Assistance 619